Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 It wasn’t the first time Yan and Vemik had raided another tribe’s hunting-grounds of course.
 Yan grabbed the bull and tossed it over the wall, both of them sprang after it, and they fled for the safety of the bush with their prey, trilling gloriously at the thrill of being caught and still getting away with the prize.

 How did the sky-tribes resolve a play-fight like that?
-The Ten’Gewek would have the Given-Men wrestle, and the winning tribe would fuck the other tribe’s maidens senseless while the defeated men hunted for a feast…and when they got back the *real* fun began.
+The Ten’Gewek would have the Given-Men wrestle, and the winning tribe would fuck the other tribe’s maidens senseless while the defeated men hunted for a feast... and when they got back the *real* fun began.
 Would that work here?

 ...Probably not.
 Human women were attractive enough in their weird skinny way, but Gaoians?
 Yurrgh.